wpsocio/wptelegram-widget/README.md

 ## Features:

+* Provides an ajax widget to display channel feed
+* Ajax widget contains a Join Channel link
 * Pulls updates automatically from Telegram
 * Uses a responsive widget to display the feed
 * Fits anywhere you want it to be